Seiten

 What is the L visa?

-L-1 visas are often applied for as intra-corporate transfer visas in the context of classic assignments of employees within a group of companies, but can also be used, for example, for longer project and assembly assignments at the U.S. location or with U.S. customers.
+L-1 visas (Intracompany Transferees) are often applied for as internal transfer visas in the context of classic employee assignments within a corporate group, but can also be used for longer project and assembly assignments at US locations or with US customers, for example.

 Requirements for the L-1 visa

-Employees who receive an L-1 visa can either continue to be paid by the foreign company or by the U.S. location.
-A local U.S. employment contract or a U.S. assignment contract is not mandatory, but possible.
-Foreign employment contracts may also continue for the work assignment.
+• Employees who receive an L-1 visa can be paid either by the foreign company or by the US location, whereby a local US employment contract or an assignment contract is possible, but not mandatory.

 How long can I stay in the USA with an L-1 visa?